 Pain and swelling in the back of the heel and calf muscles are often caused by a repetitive strain injury of the Achilles tendon.
-Tight calf muscles and faulty foot mechanics can predispose to micro trauma and scar tissue, in the area where the tendon inserts onto the calcaneum (heel bone).
+Tight calf muscles and faulty foot mechanics can predispose to micro trauma and degenerative changes within the tendon (tendinopathy), and/or inflammation (tendinitis), particularly in the area where the tendon inserts onto the calcaneum (heel bone).

 Sporting activities such as sprinting or hurdling, can place an increased tension and load on the tendon, leading to a sudden rupture or tear.
 When the tendon completely ruptures (snaps), there is often an audible pop, resulting in severe pain, swelling and internal bleeding.

 In the acute phase of injury, treatment will normally consist of RICE treatment (rest, ice, compression, elevation), immobilization and a course of anti- inflammatory medications.
 Physical therapy and rehabilitation should begin as soon as possible to encourage healing and a return to normal function .

 (MRI scan showing a partial tear of the Achilles tendon, plus evidence of thickening and degeneration)

 Before treatment commences, an accurate diagnosis should be made to differentiate between all potential causes of pain and dysfunction in the heel and calf.
 For example, a condition known as calcaneal bursitis can mimic symptoms of Achilles tendinitis.
 A specific diagnosis is also important to ensure treatment is administered in the correct way, targeting the appropriate soft tissue structure .